A Successful Rehabilitation Journey on the Upper West Side, Thanks to Compassionate Therapists

-Charlene Hampton needed short-term rehabilitation after her second knee replacement, and The New Jewish Home’s therapists guided her to a smooth recovery.
+Charlene Hampton needed short-term rehabilitation after her second knee replacement, and The New Jewish Home’s therapists on the Upper West Side guided her to a smooth recovery.

 “That second knee replacement was really amazing,” Charlene said.
-Her therapists, Madrid Dickson, Stacy Lefkowitz, and Lauren Murphy, made sure she worked diligently on her mobility, and remained motivated.
+Her therapists, Dickson Madrid, Stacey Lefkowitz, and Lauren Murphy, made sure she worked diligently on her mobility and remained motivated.
 “The team was awesome.
 Every day at 10 a.m., they came to get me to make sure I got moving.
 They saw that I wanted to give 100%, and they gave 100%.”
-Shiny Mathew, Nurse Practitioner on Charlene’s care team noted: “Throughout her rehab process Charlene was highly motivated to get better and made great progress!”
+Shiny Mathew, Nurse Practitioner on Charlene’s care team, noted: “Throughout her rehab process Charlene was highly motivated to get better and made great progress!”

 At The New Jewish Home, Charlene had nothing but praise for everyone with whom she came into contact, from the nurses and doctors to the person who cleaned her room.
 “Everyone was very lovely and pleasant.
 That made my experience worthwhile.”
 She gave a special shout-out to her 91-year-old roommate—“a ray of sunshine.”

-After two weeks into short-term rehabilitation, Charlene went home, where her recovery continued with outpatient therapy and a home health aide who helps her get out and walk.
+After two weeks of short-term rehabilitation, Charlene went home, where her recovery continued with outpatient therapy and a home health aide who helps her get out and walk.

 Charlene reflected, “Knee replacement is not an easy journey, but in order to get your mobility back, it starts with you.
 The therapists are there to guide and direct you and help you.
 The whole team at The New Jewish Home treated me with respect and helped me stay in good spirits.”